Test your skills: Positioning

 Click here to show the solution

-and understanding how they relate to each other in terms of relative positioning creating a new positioning context.
+This requires position: relative and position: absolute and understanding how they relate to each other in terms of relative positioning creating a new positioning context.

-to the container.
-In that case, the target will end up being positioned according to the viewport.
+A likely issue could be that you add position: absolute to the child without applying position: relative to the container.
+In that case, the target will end up being positioned relative to the viewport.

 .container {